systematic-magic/aging-troubleshooting/research_papers_suppl.rst

 Check each supplementary file to verify contents.
 Google Drive and `VLC <https://www.videolan.org/>`_ are alternative methods to open supplementary videos if you’re having trouble opening with your pre-installed video player.

+Each supplementary PDF file should have a heading; seek guidance from both Olga and Elena  while copying Christopher in your corrections email if a heading is missing.

 .. _title_supplementary_html_research_papers:

 1. Title